brown-cs132-s13/labs/node/Node Lab.md

 });
 ```

 With the server running, visit [http://localhost:8080/](http://localhost:8080) in your web browser.
 You should see a simple "Hello, world!" page.
 Try visiting different paths on the same server (e.g., [http://localhost:8080/foo/bar](http://localhost:8080/foo/bar)) and you should see the same thing.
-You can quit your server by pressing Ctrl + C.
+You can quit your server by pressing Ctrl + C in the terminal.

 Every request is handled by the same callback you pass in to `http.createServer(...)`.
 You can add some logic to the callback to do some interesting things: